S: Safe play all of the time. Play with control and be conscious of your surroundings.

 - Teams or a team representative must be present at the awards party to receive their prizes.
 Teams may forfeit their prizes if they --or a team representative-- are not in attendance at the awards party.
 Teams that forfeit their prizing are not entitled to any other compensation, financial or otherwise.

 - Prize packages, including the actual prizes or the number of prizes, are allocated at the sole discretion of the Sport and Social Club.
 Substitutions or exchanges may not be available

 30 Minimum Age Requirements for Players: All players must be 18 years of age or older.

 31) Spectators at Leagues and Events:

-Spectators are welcome to view SSC leagues and events.
+Spectators are welcome at most SSC leagues and events (exception: spectators are not allowed in Peel District School Board schools and some smaller venues).
+If you are unsure whether spectators are welcome in your league, please email firstname.lastname@example.org.
 Spectators are considered to be the equivalent of team members; as such, their actions are the responsibility of the team captain and each spectator must abide by all SSC rules and guidelines.
 SSC members that are suspended or ejected from any programs are not welcome to attend as spectators.
 Children also fall into the category of spectators, and any child that accompanies their parent to a game must be closely monitored at all times and may not wander around the venue or come near the playing surface.
 Parents must keep their children in a safe place that prevents them from interfering with the playing area and keeps them out of harms way at all times.

 32) Game Ejections in Officiated Leagues: